stuartlaurie/graph_datagen/README.md

 # Data Generation

+Tool to generate sample graphs for Neo4j - mostly used to synthesize large graphs for testing.

 Sample Graph can be generated using [generate_data.py](./datagen/generate_data.py)

 ```
-python3 generate_data.py -u 280737632 -f 1547592072 -d twitter300m
+python3 generate_data.py examples/social-datagen.conf
 ```

+This will generate node and relationship files and output to either:

+* csv
+* gzip
+* parquet (useful for direct graph build via Graph Data Science Library)

-This generates will generate CSV and an importCommand.sh script that can be used to load the data via neo4j-admin import
+If csv or gzip are selected then header files and an importCommand.sh script will be generated that can be run to import via neo4j-admin.

-* -u specifies the # of Users
-* -f specifies the # FOLLOWS relationship types
+Configuration is done via the yaml file